 Subordinated debt that does not include contractual obligations to deliver cash or other assets to another entity is classified as equity and is recognised in Equity Instruments as described in note 1(n).
-Subordinated debt, which includes features of both equity and a financial liability, is classified as a compound financial instrument, as described in note 1(o).

 (I) Dividends payable

 Dividends payable on ordinary shares are recognised in equity in the period in which they are approved.